-Margaret Curtin, Curi Advisory Risk Consulting, shares the key components of a comprehensive workplace violence prevention program so you can protect your team.
+Margaret Curtin, Curi Advisory Risk Consulting, shares why your practice or hospital needs a comprehensive workplace violence prevention plan—and how you can create one to protect your team.

-I was leaving work, making my way down the hallway that connected our office to the parking ramp shared with the hospital, when a security guard stopped me and said the building was on lockdown.
+I was leaving work, making my way down the hallway that connected my office to the parking ramp shared with the hospital, when a security guard stopped me to say the building was on lockdown.
 An event at the hospital triggered their active shooter protocol.
 It was frightening, even though I wasn’t directly involved.

-If you work in a healthcare, hospital, or medical office setting, you surely have your own story or stories of encounters with perpetrators of violence—likely even more up close and personal.
+If you work in a healthcare setting, be it a hospital or medical office, you surely have your own story or stories of encounters with perpetrators of violence—likely even more up close and personal.

 As a risk professional, I want to do everything possible to support organizations in preventing workplace violence.
-Read on for powerful insights and tips.
+One way to combat it?
+Having a strong workplace violence prevention plan in place.
+Read on for powerful insights and tips for implementing an effective program.

 It’s not at all uncommon for me to hear from healthcare professionals during my risk assessment interviews that they feel unsafe in their jobs and at their workplace.
 Often, they report some level of verbal abuse or incivility from patients, family members, and even colleagues.
 The most challenging conversations are when they report having been physically attacked (hit, kicked, pushed, etc.).